bockel/docbook5-bootstrap/README.rst

  generates both the html and pdf content

 ``make check``:
- validates the format of all of the *.dbk* files using an appropriate RelaxNG schema
+ validates the format of all of the *.xml* files using an appropriate RelaxNG schema

 ``make clean``: